iszczesniak/cpp/memory/index.md

 standardized, there is even no mention of it in the standard.

 There used to be two versions of the RVO: named and unnamed.
-In C++11 both became the constructor elision.
-However, in C++17, what used to be the unnamed RVO became the *materialization*.
+In C++11 both became the constructor elision that we refer to as the name and unnamed elision.
+In C++17, the unnamed elision became the *materialization*.

-### Former named RVO
+### Named elision

-The following example demonstrates a use case for the C++17 elision (formerly for the named RVO): returning a non-static local variable that is not a parameter.
+The following example demonstrates a use case for the named elision: returning a non-static local variable that is not a parameter.
+It is still elision according to the newest standard (C++23).

 ```cpp
 {% include_relative named.cc %}